DHTMLX/docs-diagram/docs/api/diagram/addshape_method.md

 ### Description

-@short: creates a custom shape and sets sidebar options for its editing in the right panel of the editor
+@short: Creates a custom shape and sets sidebar options for its editing in the right panel of the editor

 ### Usage